 If you would like a copy of the planning card sets in Braille, please contact us on 9481 0101.

-Gertrina Hayden is a Proud Badimia Yamatji, Noongar Contemporary Aboriginal Artist who has grown up and lived in Perth most of her life, with Family connections in the Northwest and Southwest of W.A Badimia yamatji, whadjuk noongar country.
+Gertrina Hayden is a Proud Badimia Yamatji, Noongar Contemporary First Nations Artist who has grown up and lived in Perth most of her life, with Family connections in the Northwest and Southwest of W.A Badimia yamatji, whadjuk noongar country.
 Gertrina is a mother of four and she enjoys painting as it's something that she says helps keep her connected to her culture and her country.
 Gertrina loves to paint the stories of her childhood, the land flora and fauna that is all around us.
 Gertrina says it's always a good feeling when your art can make others smile and they can enjoy it as much as you.

 "The middle circle represents you and your planning journey, the lines leading out show each step being taken.
 The dots touching the outgoing wavy lines show detours / hurdles that may slow your progress with planning towards the life you want.